turingschool/career-development-curriculum-site/module-1-prework/index.md

 * **Level II:** If you have professional work experience and feel comfortable reaching out to the professional network you already have, please [complete this activity](/module-1-prework/networking_level_ii).

-* **Level III:** If you have built networking skills previously and want to dive into building a tech industry network through cold outreach, please [complete this activity](
+* **Level III:** If you have built networking skills previously and want to dive into building a tech industry network through cold outreach, please [complete this activity](/module-1-prework/networking_level_iii).

 ### Interviewing